passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 "I could use your help to get there, I think, but I should be fine once inside." he asks.

-TK gets off the bed and stands next to him, and takes his arm when he offers it, interlacing his fingers with hers.
+Dir gets off the bed and stands next to him, and takes his arm when he offers it, interlacing his fingers with hers.
 They walk slowly to the ensuite fresher, and she darts to open the door after ensuring he can stand alone for a moment.
 Then she helps him undress.